-Each utility is entitled to recover the costs of the RECs procured to meet the RPS compliance requirements, subject to the cost cap limitations, along with "...the reasonable costs that the utility incurs as part of the procurement process and to implement and comply with plans and processes approved by the Commission..."218
+Each utility is entitled to recover the costs of the RECs procured to meet the RPS compliance requirements, subject to the cost cap limitations, along with "...the reasonable costs that the utility incurs as part of the procurement process and to implement and comply with plans and processes approved by the Commission..."239

-Since the start of the 2017-2018 delivery year, the utilities are able to recover all of their costs-whether associated with RECs previously procured through prior-executed contracts, procured through the Initial Forward Procurements, procured through other competitive procurements, or procured through the other programs resulting from the implementation of the IPA's long-term renewable resource procurement plans219-through tariffs applicable to all of the utilities' customers.
+Beginning withSince the start of the 2017-2018 delivery year, the utilities are able to recover all of their costs-whether associated with the-RECs previously procured andthrough prior-executed contracts, procured through the Initial Forward Procurements, procured through other competitive procurements, or procured through the other programs resulting from the implementation of the IPA's long-term renewable resource procurement plans240-through tariffs applicable to all of the utilities' customers.
 These tariffs took effect as of the June 2017 billing period and allow collections by utilities to recover the costs of RECs procured by the IPA.
-The Commission will conduct a single review, reconciliation and true-up of the utility's collections covering REC costs for the 2017-2018, 2018-2019, 2019-2020, and 2020-2021 delivery years no earlier than August 31, 2021.^{220, 221}
+The Commission will conduct a single review, reconciliation and true-up of the utility's collections covering REC costs for the 2017-2018, 2018-2019, 2019-2020, and 2020-2021 delivery years no earlier than August 31, 2021.241-Subject to limits (discussed in Chapters 2 and 8 of this Plan) based on any shortfall of funding to the IPA's Renewable Energy Resources Fund, a portion of any over-collection, up to half, will be used to fund the Illinois Solar for All Program.
+This funding for the Illinois Solar for All Program will not reduce the overall RPS Budget.242